-While family placements have been relatively uncommon historically, placements with relatives have gone up to 353 placements in 2015, according to the most recent statistical reports, as DCFS Director Mischa Martin has placed an increased emphasis on utilizing families.
+While family placements have been relatively uncommon historically, placements with relatives have gone up to 353 in 2015, according to the most recent statistical reports, as DCFS Director Mischa Martin has placed an increased emphasis on using families.
 This comes as a significant shift since, according to Department of Human Services, under 10 percent of children in foster care end up in family placements.

 As the state works to involve more relatives, legislators are hopeful the most pressing problems facing the foster system are getting better.

 “The big part of the problem is we grew our foster care population by 25 percent in a year,” said Clark.
 “I hope we are beyond the summit;” however, noting afterward, “It is going to take a while.”